Heart Valve Replacement Surgery

 The Procedure

-Under general anesthesia, minimally invasive or traditional surgical methods are used to replace heart valves.
+Under general anaesthesia, minimally invasive or traditional surgical methods are used to replace heart valves.
 The incision for traditional surgery extends from your neck to your navel.
 Therefore, the length of your incision may be shorter, and your risk of infection may be lower if you undergo less invasive surgery.

 Your heart must be motionless for the surgeon to successfully remove the damaged valve and replace it with a new one.
 First, you’ll be put on a bypass machine to maintain your lungs and blood flow through your body during surgery.
 Then, the valves will be removed and replaced through incisions made in your aorta by your surgeon.